Giving Statements

 Background

-Pushpay's Giving Statements tool originally only allowed church admins to generate tax statements once a year.
-This meant they were wasting time using third-party tools to generate statements more regularly, resulting in inaccurate financial information being sent out.
+Pushpay's Giving Statements feature originally only allowed church admins to generate tax statements once a year.
+This meant church administrators were wasting time using third-party tools to generate statements more regularly, resulting in inaccurate financial information being sent out from Pushpay.

 Userflow for Giving Statements